Updated October 2021

 - leaving all interior doors open and taking other measures to decrease touch points

 - supporting our onsite medical teams which are available to answer questions, conduct COVID-19 testing, and conduct appointments in

 - staff a 24/7 security operations center to assist employees and customers around the clock

 We continue to offer 24/7 customer service and technical support by phone.
 We are limiting in-person customer visits where possible.
 Thanks to technology, we can provide excellent technical support and offer many of our trainings remotely, thereby limiting person-to-person interaction.

 Ensuring Business Continuity

 Our ability to deliver products and services has not been materially impacted by the COVID-19 outbreak.
 We do not foresee significant impairment to SEL’s ability to deliver essential products and services to our customers.
 We continue to take the steps necessary to ensure the security and continuity of our supply chain.
-Weeks ago, as the COVID-19 situation emerged, we began to responsibly increase our reserve inventory of the critical components used in our products to reduce the risk of depletion as orders from critical industry continue to come in.
+Months ago, as the COVID-19 situation emerged, we began to responsibly increase our reserve inventory of the critical components used in our products to reduce the risk of depletion as orders from critical industry continue to come in.
 We remain in constant communication with all our suppliers regarding production and lead time impact, down to the individual component level.
-We are fortunate that our suppliers, even in areas subject to shelter-in-place orders, are able to continue operation, because, like SEL, they manufacture components vital to the critical infrastructure we all rely upon.

 We recognize the economic and societal impact this crisis is having on institutions, organizations, schools, and businesses within our communities.
 We are committed to providing support for essential services and filling in gaps where we can.
 Our team is actively identifying opportunities where SEL can offer assistance to the communities where we live and work through social service agencies.